 The effectiveness of any ear plug generally decreases the louder the snorer gets.
 The proximity of the snorer also may make a difference in the effectiveness of ear plugs for snoring.
 Blocking out another person's snoring when that person sleeps in the bedroom down the hall can be easily accomplished with regular ear plugs available for purchase at most stores.
-If the snorer sleeps in the same bed, even the best ear plugs for snoring may not be able to block out the noise completely.
+If the snorer sleeps in the same bed, even the best ear plugs may not be able to block out the noise completely.

 The good news is that ear plugs exist that will block out jet engine noise for flight line personnel, so there is a good chance of finding ear plugs that can block out most of the snoring noise and allow for a good night's sleep.
 Ear plugs that block out sound as levels higher than 32 decibels may be more expensive, however.
 Some top-of-the-line ear plugs even provide white noise on top of the decibel-blocking technology, which may further aid in getting to sleep.